Get Magic Lessons

 Placeholder Image

 I went alcohol-free in February 2020, when I finally realized I didn’t have a problem (yup—that I did not have a problem).
 I grew up believing you either drank alcohol like a normal person or you had a problem, and I sure as hell didn’t want that label!
 Turns out consuming a carcinogenic neurotoxin on the regular isn’t actually a requirement.
-I have zero judgement on others’ choices, you do you boo, but it remains one of the best decisions I’ve ever made.
+I have zero judgement on others’ choices, you do you boo, but it remains one of the best decisions of my life.

 Placeholder Image

-Between me and my hubby we have four businesses, three kids, two very badly behaved French Bulldogs and one fabulously full life.
+Between my hubby and me, we have three businesses, three kids, three homes, and a very badly behaved French Bulldog named Mabel.
 So I need to trust myself to make decisions fast, without overthinking and second-guessing everything.
-(If you could use some help in that department I’ve got you covered.)
+(If you could use some help in that department, I’ve got you covered.)

 Placeholder Image